factor/factor/README.txt

   OpenBSD/x86
   Solaris/x86
   Solaris/AMD64
-  MS Windows (XP and above)
+  MS Windows/x86 (XP and above)
+  MS Windows CE/ARM

 Please donate time or hardware if you wish to see Factor running on other platforms.
 In particular, we are interested in:

   Windows/AMD64
   Mac OS X/AMD64
-  Windows CE/ARM
   Solaris/UltraSPARC

 * Compiling the Factor VM